Global Candidate Privacy Notice

 We collect and use personal data that you provide us when you apply for one or more open positions at Givaudan or you submit a generic application, as follows:

-Career portal: When you apply through our career portal or if you create a career profile, we ask you to provide some mandatory information, including your name, e-mail address, phone number, qualifications, previous experience, CV and other relevant information regarding the position you are applying for or for future positions of interest.
+Career portal: When you apply through our career portal or if you create a career profile, we ask you to provide some information, including your name, gender, nationality, e-mail address, phone number, qualifications, previous experience, CV and other relevant information regarding the position you are applying for or for future positions of interest.
 You are only required to give the information that is marked as mandatory.
 The other fields are a plus for your application but you are free to not answer them and this will not impact your application.

 Onboarding: When you accept our job offer, we ask for additional personal data in order to get your employment contract prepared for you, for example your bank account information to pay your salary, a copy of your work permit, your social security number, emergency contact details or proof of your qualifications.
 The personal data we ask from you in this phase might differ in every country we operate in and be subject to local legal requirements.